How To Start Your Baby on Solids And Support Their Development

 Like breastmilk, solid food helps shape which microbes flourish and which do not.

 Breastmilk is a major source of human milk oligosaccharides, or HMOs.
-HMOs are not digested by your baby, but can be broken down by beneficial gut bacteria like Bifidobacterium, which we like to see dominating the baby's gut in the early months.
+HMOs are not digested by your baby but can be broken down by beneficial gut bacteria like Bifidobacterium, which we like to see dominating the baby's gut in the early months.
 Plant-based foods contain different types of fibers -fructooligosaccharides, inulin, cellulose, etc.- that feed a wide range of beneficial gut bacteria.
 This is very important to help diversify a baby's gut microbiome, nudging it towards an adult-like composition.

 Interested in learning how to handle common allergens?
 Go to our blog post on food allergen introduction.
 Spoiler alert: early introduction of allergenic foods can actually decrease the risk of developing food allergy.

 It’s just as important to look at your baby as it is to look at a calendar when deciding when to start solid foods.
 When the gastrointestinal (GI) tract is sufficiently mature and coordinated, babies typically signal to their parents that they want to be fed.
-At first they will show interest when you’re eating.
+At first, they will show interest when you’re eating.
 Later they will almost demand to be fed.

 You can decide to start whenever your baby is ready to start.
 This will often happen at about the 6-month mark.
 If it seems to be taking longer, be sure to discuss timing with your pediatrician.

-The American Academy of Pediatrics (AAP), the CDC, World Health Organization, UNICEF, European Society for Pediatric Gastroenterology, Hepatology and Nutrition along with the National Health and Medical Research Council Infant Feeding Guidelines of Australia all recommend starting solids at around 6 months old.
+The American Academy of Pediatrics (AAP), the CDC, the World Health Organization, UNICEF, the European Society for Pediatric Gastroenterology, Hepatology and Nutrition along with the National Health and Medical Research Council Infant Feeding Guidelines of Australia all recommend starting solids at around 6 months old.

 For the sake of nutrition and protecting against food allergies, the 2020 USDA Dietary Guidelines for Americans (DGA) recommend exclusive breastfeeding for a baby’s first 6 months - if possible - with the introduction of solid food at around 6 months of age.
 This is in line with the global recommendation for exclusive breastfeeding during a baby’s first 6 months.